JHU-PL-Lab/www-pl/ocaml/index.md

 ### Example Worked OCaml Exercises
 Looking at other people's code is a good way to learn good coding practices.

 * [Exercism OCaml Track](https://exercism.io/tracks/ocaml/exercises) has a large set of programming problems to solve which have solutions by many other programmers as well.
-We will reference some of these examples in lecture.
 * [Learn OCaml](https://ocaml-sf.org/learn-ocaml-public/#activity%3Dexercises) has a large number of exercises to solve.
 The [solutions are online](https://github.com/ocaml-sf/learn-ocaml-corpus/tree/master/exercises).

 ### Other Resources